apache/kyuubi/docs/extensions/server/applications.rst

 .. versionadded:: 1.6.0

+.. caution:: unstable

-Application Operation
+Build A Custom Application Operation
 ---------------------

-Kyuubi supports configure custom ``ApplicationOperation`` for certain cluster manager which provides an ability to control application, includes get application info and kill application.
+Kyuubi supports configuring custom ``ApplicationOperation`` for certain extra cluster manager which provides an ability to control application, including getting information, killing.

-The steps of adding custom Application Operation
+The steps of adding a custom Application Operation
 -------------------------------------------------------

 1. reference kyuubi-server